UPSTATE COMMUTER SHED

 JOB CREATION

-Distribution and Electronic Commerce added 1,152, while Financial Services added 835.
-Areas of loss during this time include Vulcanized and Fired Materials.
-It should be noted, however, that there was a net loss of 17,973 jobs between 2010 and 2019.
+Production added 27,320 jobs, while Transportation and Logistics added 18,080 jobs.
+Areas of loss during this time include Personal Care and Services Occupations, which lost 80 jobs.
+It should be noted, however, that there was a net increase of 10,600 jobs between 2017 and 2023.

 EMPLOYMENT

-Following a rapid decline in Textile Manufacturing between 1998 and 2002, employment within several of the major Traded Clusters within the commuter shed tracked with overall employment trends during this same period showing a sharp decline between 2008 and 2010 following the great recession and a slow recovery or flat growth between 2009 and 2014.
+Between 1998 and 2017, employment within several of the major Traded Clusters within the commuter shed tracked overall employment trends during this period, showing a decline between 2008 and 2009 at the apex of the Great Recession and a slow recovery or flat growth between 2009 and 2016.

 Total employment among all traded clusters within the commuter shed has not returned to levels seen in year 2000 of approximately 75,000 jobs.
 However, continued growth within Automotive and Distribution and Electronic Commerce in particular point toward continued overall recovery and return to 2000 levels with a more diverse overall economy as the commuter shed moves away from Textile Manufacturing as a major employment base.